• Skip to main content

 Similar to Atole de Avena and Atole de Guayaba, these warm drinks only come out in the winter months and cold days.

 Make a big pot of this Mexican hot drink.
-You and your loved ones will love every sip!
+You and your loved ones will love every sip of the creamy texture!

 The ingredients needed to make Atole de Arroz labeled and sitting on a white marble surface.